morganthomas/winning-arguments/winning-arguments.md

 Along the way, I will review, to a shallow extent, the literature on the other approaches that have been developed and which I am not taking.
 This will help me to make my case for the approach I am taking.

+I'm going to start with the problem of solving the Russell paradox.
+The solution to the liar paradox will be conceptually the same, more or less.
+It is informative to look at the Russell paradox because set theory is a much clearer, sharper context within which to examine the essential underlying problem behind both of these paradoxes.

 ### Conclusions

 ## Fallacies